joeybrown-ctrl/team-generator/README.md

   ## Description
 A Node CLI that generates an HTML page with employee profiles.
 Utilizes NPM's Inquirer package to ask the user whether the employee they are inputting is a manager, engineer or intern -- and what the employee's name, ID, and email are -- with additional role specific questions as well.

 Utilizes HTML5, Bootstrap, JavaScript and Node.js.
-This app was made using test driven development using Jest.
+This app was made using test driven development.
+NPM's Jest package was used for this.
 Code was written against tests to ensure maximum efficiency.

 The app looks like this when rendered in the browser:
 <hr>